 At the University of Redlands, students’ dreams become reality.

-Founded in 1907, the University of Redlands offers 49 rigorous academic programs that provide a wide-ranging and multidisciplinary intellectual experience.
-Students can take advantage of the Stauffer Complex for Science, Mathematics, and Environmental Studies, with its state-of-the-art labs and research equipment, or the Center for the Arts, with 12,800 square meters of space for the art, art history, and theatre programs.
+Founded in 1907, the University of Redlands offers over 50 programs of study that provide a wide-ranging and multidisciplinary intellectual experience.
+Students can take advantage of the Stauffer Complex for Science, Mathematics, and Environmental Studies, with its state-of-the-art labs and research equipment, or the Center for the Arts, with 12,800 square meters of space for the Art, Art History, and Theatre programs.
 The average class size is 18–22 students, and professors know each student by name.
-A diverse curriculum, innovative professors, a wealth of study abroad opportunities, and energetic student life makes Redlands a perfect fit for any student.
+A diverse curriculum, innovative professors, a wealth of study abroad opportunities, and energetic student life make Redlands a perfect fit for any student.

 See the world while you study